-2. Length (strictly enforced)
+2. Length

-- A dress, skirt, or gown must be no shorter than three (3) inches from the floor when kneeling.
-Midi or tea-length dresses are preferred. - Slits in a dress, skirt, or gown may be no higher than three (3) inches from the floor when kneeling. - Carnival dresses for attendees must be tea-length or floor length.
+- A dress, skirt, or gown must be no shorter than five (5) inches from the floor when kneeling. - Slits in a dress, skirt, or gown may be no higher than five (5) inches from the floor when kneeling. - Carnival dresses for attendees must be tea-length or floor length.

-3. Miscellaneous

-- No section of the trunk of the body is allowed to show (midriff, navel, etc.). - The bodice of the dress must not have any fabric cutouts, including openings covered with net-like fabric. - Dresses should not be excessively tight.
+- 3. Miscellaneous - No section of the trunk of the body is allowed to show (midriff, navel, etc.). - The bodice of the dress must not have any fabric cutouts, including openings covered with net-like fabric. - Dresses should not be excessively tight.
 Undergarments outline must not be visible.